 Day 1New York City

 Welcome to the “Big Apple!”
-Enjoy time at leisure to relax or to do some independent exploring.
-Your Tour Director is on hand this evening to answer any questions.
+Your Tour Director is on hand late this afternoon to answer any questions.

 Day 2New York City–Newport–Plymouth